By Doug Howardell

 The first step we already covered briefly.
 People do not fear all change.
 We fear change that we, rightly or wrongly, perceive threatens us.
 We fear change when we believe it threatens our sense of belonging, our sense of our ability to participate and contribute, our feeling that we have some control over our lives.
 Caldwell Williams of Management by Inclusion, MBI, calls the overall feeling we’re describing as “Inclusion”.
 He says that Inclusion is a basic need of every human being.
 It is our need to feel that we belong to a group; that our abilities and perceptions are taken seriously and are not discounted; that we have some control over our environment.
 We fear change when our sense of inclusion is threatened.

 Let’s look at the example of implementing a new computer system, say a new ERP system.
 Implementing a new ERP system will change everything; how our work is performed and how we interact with others inside and outside our department.
 It may require new skills.
 It may make some of our existing skills obsolete.
 Given that, it would not be unlikely that we may fear the change.
 We may fear that we will suffer a loss of power or control when the new system is implemented.
 We may fear that our hard earned experience and knowledge will be obsolete.
 We may worry that we won’t be able to learn or use the new system or that we won’t be able to keep up with the already overwhelming workload.
 We may even fear that all of the above may cause the loss of our job which leads to losing our home and that may lead to the loss of our family.
 Sound extreme?
 Yes, it’s meant to, but some people may take it that far in their minds.
+For the same, you could consider to consult an expert in the domain.

-We react in one of two ways when we feel a change threatens us.
+However, we react in one of two ways when we feel a change threatens us.
 The first position reaction to threatening change is fight or flight.
 The second is surrender.
 The first position reaction is overt and visible.
 People who fight resist at every opportunity.
 They disrupt meetings.
 They are vocally negative to every idea.
 They may do whatever is opposite to the direction of the change.
 They give you all kinds of reasons why IT won’t work.
 People who resist through flight may just not show up.
 They miss meetings and appointments.
 They find all kinds of excuses why something else is more important.
 If they do show up, they are late.
 When they’re there, they are distracted.
 They may not pay attention, drifting to thoughts of their own or doing other work when they should be focusing on the issues at hand.

 People who use the second position, surrender, become the pitiful victim.
 They talk about what others are doing to them, how forces beyond their control are pulling the strings and affecting their lives.
 They blame, point fingers, and do nothing proactive.